Andrei Konchalovsky brings acclaimed Checkov productions to W/E

 Founded in 1923, Mossovet State Academic Theatre is one of the oldest theatres in Moscow.
 In the 1970s, well-known Russian director Pavel Khomsky became first the principal director, and then the artistic director of the theatre.
 Mossovet has been enthusiastically received in many countries, including France, USA, Finland, Israel, Italy, Poland and Bulgaria.

-Design is by Rustam Khamdamov.
+Both plays are designed by Rustam Khamdamov.

 Times and Performances